DecisionsDev/odm-container-samples/decisioncenter/webhooknotifier/README-KUBERNETES.md

 #### Viewing the Slack notification output

-If you have configured the Slack notification, a message with the following content should be displayed in the webhooknotifier-slack logs:
+If you have configured the Slack notification, a message with the following content should be displayed in the log of the webhooknotifier-slack pod:
 ```log
 slack-1    | {
 slack-1    |   "version": "1.0",